polkadot21/polkadot21/README.md

 ## In my free time...

-In my free time, I usually do some external projects, mostly unicorn start-ups that go insolvent before have made me wealthy.
+In my free time, I usually do some external projects, mostly unicorn start-ups that go insolvent before making me wealthy.

 ## I'd like to learn...